evonnen98-ctrl/Melbourne-picks/README.md

 * **Dynamic responses:** Uses the Claude API to generate recommendations.

 ## Tech Stack
-React (Vite), TypeScript, Node.js, Express, Claude API, Tailwind CSS
+React (Vite), TypeScript, Node.js, Express, Claude API, Google Places API, Tailwind CSS

 ## Key Learnings
-* **Handling API response times:** LLM APIs can sometimes be slow.
-I had to focus on optimising the frontend state and loading states so the user isn't stuck staring at a blank screen.
-* **Structured parsing:** Learned how to prompt the API to return clean, predictable data format structures so the frontend could render them reliably.
+* **The limits of standalone LLMs:** I realized that LLMs alone aren't reliable for real-world recommendations because they lack a structured, up-to-date data source.
+* **Grounding AI with live data:** To fix this, I integrated the Google Places API.
+This grounded the AI's outputs in real, existing venue data and drastically improved accuracy.
+* **Data curation:** I learned firsthand how much the quality of a recommendation relies on smart data filtering and structuring behind the scenes.